A nonamenable "factor" of a Euclidean space: Definitions; the ``Decoration lemma''

 \begin{definition} Fix some complete separable metric space $X$.
-Consider rooted graphs $(G,o)$ together with some decoration of $(G,o)$, where a decoration means a set $V'$ of {\it extra vertices} and a set $E'$ of {\it extra edges or oriented edges on} $V(G)\cup V'$ added to $G$, and some partial coloring $\chi$ of $V(G)\cup V'\cup E(G)\cup E'$ with elements of $X$.
+Consider rooted graphs $(G,o)$ together with some decoration of $(G,o)$, where a decoration means a set $V'$ of {\it extra vertices} and a set $E'$ of {\it extra edges or oriented edges on} $V(G)\cup V'$ added to $G$ so that $(V\cup V', E\cup E')$ is connected, and some partial coloring $\chi$ of $V(G)\cup V'\cup E(G)\cup E'$ with elements of $X$.
 Denote such a graph by $(G,o;V',E',\chi)$, but we will often drop $\chi$ from the notation.
 Two such decorated rooted graphs will be equivalent if there is a rooted isomorphism that maps them to each other, maps the extra vertices and extra edges into each other isomorphically, and preserving the coloring from $X$.
-Call the space of these equivalence classes $\Gd$.
-We will usually refer to elements of $\Gd$ through representatives of the equivalence classes.
+We will extend the meaning of $\G_*$ as the space of decorated graphs, and as before, refer to elements of $\G_*$ through representatives of the equivalence classes.
 Consider $(G,o)$ with decoration $V',E'$ as above and $(\bar G,\bar o)$ with decoration $\bar V',\bar E'$.
-Say that they are at distance at most $1/r$ if there is a rooted isomorphism that maps the $r$-neighborhood of $o$ in $(V(G)\cup V', E(G)\cup E')$ to the $r$-neighborhood of $\bar o$ in $(V(\bar G)\cup \bar V', E(\bar G)\cup \bar E')$, and in such a way that it isometrically maps the $r$-neighborhood of $o$ in $G$ to the $r$-neighborhood of $\bar o$ in $\bar G$, and in such a way that the $X$-labels of the vertices and edges in this ball that are mapped to each other differ by at most $1/r$.
+Say that they are at distance at most $1/r$ if there is a rooted isomorphism that maps the $r$-neighborhood of $o$ in $(V(G)\cup V', E(G)\cup E')$ to the $r$-neighborhood of $\bar o$ in $(V(\bar G)\cup \bar V', E(\bar G)\cup \bar E')$, and in such a way that it isometrically maps the $r$-neighborhood of $o$ in $G$ to the $r$-neighborhood of $\bar o$ in $\bar G$, and in such a way that the $X$-colors of the vertices and edges in this ball that are mapped to each other differ by at most $1/r$.
 (In particular, uncolored vertices and edges are mapped bijectively to uncolored vertices and edges.) \end{definition}